Updated February 25, 2020.

-Some, like Alberta and BC, have already started the transition and have targeted 2020-21.
+Some, like Alberta and BC, have already started the transition.
 Others are a little later in the planning process but have started.
 Some haven’t begun the conversation yet, but it is on their radar.

 Eventually, only programs that meet the Pursuit of Excellence program standards set by Ringette Canada will have access to the Canadian Ringette Championship.

-I’ve heard there will be standards which Excellence programs must meet.
+I’ve heard there will be standards which Pursuit of Excellence programs must meet.
 What are they?

-The provincial associations have already had initial discussions with Ringette Canada on proposed standards and there is general agreement on most however further dicussions is required before the standards are finalized.
+The provincial associations and Ringette Canada have already had initial discussions on proposed standards and there is general agreement on most.
+Ringette Canada’s work group will use these proposed standards as its starting point.

 How will the standards be enforced?

-Each athlete and parent must sign an agreement as a condition of enrollment in an Excellence Ringette program.
+Each athlete and parent must sign an agreement as a condition of enrollment in a Pursuit of Excellence program.
 Equally, the program operators will also formally commit to the athletes (and parents) to meet the standards.

 Through these agreements, athletes (and parents as advocates) will be the primary watchdog.